john-wood-usu/BIOL3070-Wood/FinalReport.md

     ## mean difference
     ##       -1.117647

+# RESULTS

+## Boxplot Figures

+The boxplots visualize a the trends of the pain level reports before and after control and treatment groups.
+In the control group, the average and lower quartile of reported pain level increased in the after control group.
+The upper quartile did not change, and the entire range of reports remained constant (0-10).
+In the treatment group, the average and distribution (upper and lower quartiles) of reported pain level decreased in the after music group.
+Again, the entire range remained constant (0-10).
+The average and distribution of before control and after music groups appear identical.

+## Statistical Analysis

+### *Figure 4*

+The control (pink noise) had a marginally significant effect (*p*-vaue:
+0.07204) on pain sensation.
+The mean difference was 0.4705882, suggesting a positive effect.

+### *Figure 5*

+The treatment (music) had a significant effect (*p*-value:0.007141) on pain sensation.
+The mean difference was -1.117647, suggesting a negative effect.

 # DISCUSSION

-The results show statistical evidence suggesting that music leads to a greater decrease in pain after subjects listened to music.
-The control exhibited moderate correlation for the pink noise to affect pain levels in the positive direction, meaning that there may be evidence suggesting that pink noise increased pain.
-The treatment group showed a strong statistical significance, rejecting the null hypothesis that music does not affect pain sensation.
+The results show statistical evidence suggesting music leads to a decrease in pain sensation.
+The control exhibited moderate correlation for the pink noise to affect pain levels in the positive direction, meaning there may be evidence suggesting that pink noise increased pain.
+In this study, it is possible that untreated pain increased over time, adding more statistical significance to the decrease found in the treatment group.
+The null hypothesis that music does not affect pain sensation can be confidently rejected.
 Furthermore, there was a greater mean difference that was in the negative direction for music, reflecting a visible decrease in the average reported pain levels in patients.

+The results were limited due to individual interpretation of pain.
+Each participant carried a distinct pain treshold and reporting behavior.
-The major limitation was each person’s interpretation of pain because of each individual’s personal experiences and pain tolerances.
-A way to reduce the effects of this is to use a visual pain scale, such as the “Wong-Baker FACES Scale,” that can provide a visual reference point to help patients determine pain levels on a scale that could be more universal.
-The experiment utilized data from only 20 patients.
-Future research may benefit from a larger sample size in order to achieve more concise data.
+These effect could be reduced by using a visual pain scale, such as the Wong-Baker FACES Scale, which provides a visual reference point to help patients determine pain levels on a scale that could be more universal.
+Results were also hindered due to the small sample size of only 20 patients.
+Larger, more diverse pools (including patients with pain not associated with fibromyalgia) would yield results with stronger statistical support and broader implications.

 Further research should compare both different forms of “noise” (white, brown, etc.) and multiple music genres to other methods of pain reduction, such as medication or physical/talk therapy.
-Regardless, because of the idiopathic cause of this disease, the evidence showing decreased pain from music is a step towards a more comfortable future in patients who have this diagnosis, as they may find affordable and effective methods for finding relief.
+Regardless, because of the idiopathic cause of this disease, the evidence showing decreased pain from music is a step towards a more comfortable future in patients with this diagnosis, as they may find affordable and effective methods for pain relief.

 # CONCLUSION

-After testing the pain sensation of individuals with chronic pain due to Fibromyalgia with and without music, it can be concluded with strong statistical significance that listening to familiar, pleasant music reduces the sensation of pain.
+After testing the pain sensation of individuals with chronic pain due to fibromyalgia with and without music, it can be concluded with strong statistical significance (*p*-value: 0.00714, Mean Difference: -1.118) that listening to familiar, pleasant music reduces the sensation of pain.
+Control conditions of exposure to pink noise exhibited an increase in reported pain sensation with moderate to low statistical strength (*p*-value: 0.0720, Mean Difference: -0.4706).
+These findings suggest an exciting new method of pain relief for patients suffering from fibromyalgia-related chronic pain.

 # REFERENCES